Update: ‘Name’ section added.

 The Polestar 4 will be a sporty SUV coupe, more compact than Polestar 3, with high-volume potential.
 It will aim to bring the driving dynamics and minimalist style of Polestar to a market segment that we believe will continue to grow.Statement from Polestar in its Annual Review 2021

-While the Polestar 3 is an SUV, the Polestar 4 will be an SUV-coupe that should feature muscular shoulders and a lower roof that steeply slopes into the rear.
+While the Polestar 3 is an SUV, the Polestar 4 will be an SUV-coupe with muscular shoulders and a lower roof that steeply slopes into the rear.
 The more aerodynamic body should reduce the energy consumption and marginally improve range.

-According to an investor document Polestar published in September 2020 (link), the Polestar 4 will sit on the PMA platform.
-However, Geely Auto Group has now moved to the SEA (Sustainable Experience Architecture platform), which has far better specifications than the PMA.
+According to an investor document Polestar published in May 2022, the Polestar 4 will sit on the PMA platform.
+However, Geely Auto Group has now moved to the SEA (Sustainable Experience Architecture platform), an evolution which has far better specifications than the PMA.

-Announced in September 2020, the SEA platform currently underpins the Zeekr 001, and will be applied on the Volvo urban SUV and the Smart electric SUV, among a spate of new EVs.
-This Zeekr 001 can travel up to 712 km (442 miles) on a full charge with a 100 kWh battery pack and hit 0-100 km/h (0-62 mph) in just 3.8 seconds with its 400 kW/768 Nm dual-motor powertrain.
+Announced in September 2020, the SEA platform currently underpins the Zeekr 001 and the Smart #1 electric SUV, and in the future, will be applied to the Volvo urban SUV among a spate of new EVs.
+The Zeekr 001 can travel up to 712 km (442 miles) on a full charge with a 100 kWh battery pack and hit 0-100 km/h (0-62 mph) in just 3.8 seconds with its 400 kW/768 Nm dual-motor powertrain.
 Expect the Polestar 4 to also ride on the upgraded platform.

-The document mentioned revealed an exciting development.
-Polestar is working on a new rear motor internally called ‘P10.’
+The document mentioned above includes information about a new rear motor Polestar is working on and internally calls ‘P10.’
 The rear motor will produce 450 kW (603 hp) individually.
 Combining it with a front motor will allow the introduction of Polestar models with up to 650 kW (871 hp) of system power.
 The company is developing a two-speed double-clutch gearbox as well for the future powertrain.
+It is targeting a WLTP range of more than 600 km (373 miles) for the 4.

 Though Volvo Car Group plans to make the Polestar 3 in the U.S., it has no intentions of manufacturing the Polestar 4 anywhere other than in China.
 The company has finalized the Hangzhou Bay factory that Geely owns and operates as its production site.
 Based on jobs per hour according to Geely practices, Polestar estimates this facility can roll out 240,000 vehicles annually.

-The Polestar 4 will cost around EUR 55,000 (~USD 63,000), Ingenlath told CAR.
+The Polestar 4 will cost around EUR 55,000 (~USD 55,000), Ingenlath told CAR Magazine.
 However, he said that it would reach this price “eventually,” meaning that the most basic configuration won’t be available at launch.
-Effectively, the launch price could be higher, say around EUR 60,000 (~USD 69,000), as it follows a top-down approach.
-The Tesla Model Y, the Polestar 4’s main competitor, costs EUR 60,470 (~USD 69,000).
+Effectively, the launch price could be higher, say around EUR 60,000 (~USD 60,000), as it follows a top-down approach.
+The Tesla Model Y, the Polestar 4’s main competitor, costs EUR 56,990 (~USD 57,000) in Germany.
 However, the rival model’s price is likely to come down with the launch of a more basic variant at a later stage.

 Growing retail footprint

 In 2021, Polestar expanded its availability from 10 to 19 countries and met its annual sales target of 29,000 cars while recording a 185%+ Y-o-Y growth.
-By June this year, the company plans to enter Spain, Ireland, and Portugal in Europe, and the UAE, Israel, and Kuwait in the Middle East.
-By the end of next year, it wants to have a retail presence in no less than 30 global markets.
+Since January 2022, the company has entered Spain, Ireland, and Portugal in Europe, and the UAE, Israel, and Kuwait in the Middle East.
+By the end of 2023, it wants to have a retail presence in no less than 30 global markets.
 The Gothenburg-based Chinese-owned automaker expects to launch one new EV every year till 2024.
-It’s coming up with a U.S. factory to increase its manufacturing capacity and support the product lineup and market expansions.
+The U.S. factory will increase its global manufacturing capacity and support the product lineup and market expansions.

 Ambient soundtracks for Polestar retail stores